Ray Parlour

 Raymond Parlour (born 7 March 1973) is an English former professional footballer and sports radio pundit for BBC Radio 5 Live and Talksport.

 He was a midfielder from 1992 to 2007, and spent his career playing for Arsenal, Middlesbrough and Hull City.
 He totalled 466 games and 32 goals for Arsenal, winning honours including three Premier League titles, four FA Cup and the 1994 UEFA Cup Winners' Cup.
 He played ten games for England in 1999 and 2000.

-While at Arsenal he was nicknamed "The Romford Pelé", an ironic sobriquet reflecting his combination of solid performance with a humorous, self-deprecating, down to earth personality and an image wholly lacking in glamour.
+While at Arsenal he was nicknamed "The Romford Pelé", coined by Paul Day, an ironic sobriquet reflecting his combination of solid performance with a humorous, self-deprecating, down to earth personality and an image wholly lacking in glamour.
 He has been described as an "unsung hero" and praised as a "fans' favourite" for his high work rate and commitment.
 After retiring, Parlour became a pundit on television and radio.
 In 2012, he briefly came out of retirement to play for Wembley in the club's FA Cup fixtures.